locallytrivial/locallytrivial.github.io/locallytrivial/content/about.md

 I am also interested in naturally discrete approaches to quantum gravity, including canonical quantum gravity (loops), covariant spinfoams, causal dynamical triangulations, and noncommutative geometry, with an emphasis on computational methods.

 Often, I find myself venturing into pure mathematical subjects, usually motivated by physical applications.
 Topics largely include commutative and noncommutative algebras, differential geometry, and information geometry.
+I co-founded a seminar series at Penn State, [Mathematical Aspects of Physics Seminar, "MAP Chat"](https://mapchat.science.psu.edu), as a way to share this interest with the community.

 {{< figure src="/images/spinfoam3.png" title="Spin foam (Image Credit AEI)" >}}